Economic Value Added (EVA) and Infinite Banking

-In any case, you’re treating your cash like corporations do by requiring your money to earn a return and committing to paying for the cost of the capital.
+In any case, you’re treating your cash like corporations do by requiring your money to earn a rate of return and committing to paying for the cost of the capital.

 Loaning Personal Capital To Your Business

-Here’s another way Infinite Banking can be used to improve your EVA and profitability.
+Here’s another way Infinite Banking can be used to improve your EVA and net operating profit.
 You can personally own the life insurance policy and loan the cash value to your business.
 Your business can then repay you at interest.

 The interest the business pays back to you is a deductible expense.